 Directors and Officers

-Doug Grant, K1DG, Vice-Chair, Founding Director.
-Doug has been licensed since 1967.
-He has been active in most areas of amateur radio, from contesting to EME.
-He represented the United States six times in the World Radiosport Team Championship (WRTC) and was Chairman of the WRTC2014 Organizing Committee.
-He holds several contest records, both as a single operator, and as a member of numerous multioperator teams.
-Doug is a member of the ARRL A-1 Operators Club, First-Class CW Operators Club (FOC), and CW Operators Club and was inducted to the CQ Contest Hall of Fame in 2015.
-He has served as a member and Chairman of the ARRL Contest Advisory Committee, past President of the Yankee Clipper Contest Club, member of the CQWW Contest Committee, and a Director of Contest University.
-Professionally, Doug is a consultant to the wireless and semiconductor industries and is the author of “A Beginner’s Guide to Contesting”.
+(WRTC) and was Chairman of the WRTC2014 Organizing Committee.
+He holds several contest records, both as a single operator and as a member of numerous multi-operator teams.
+Doug is a member of the ARRL A-1 Operators Club, First-Class CW Operators Club (FOC), CW Operators Club (CWOps) and was inducted into the CQ Contest Hall of Fame in 2015.
+He has served as a member and Chairman of the ARRL Contest Advisory Committee, past President of the Yankee Clipper Contest Club, member of the CQWW Contest Committee, a Director of Contest University, and Secretary of the WRTC

 Ralph Bowen, N5RZ, Treasurer, Founding Director.
-Better-known in the contesting world as “Gator”, he has been active in amateur radio since 1969.
+Better known in the contesting world as “Gator”, he has been active in amateur radio since 1969.
 Proficient on both SSB and CW, he has won numerous contests from U.S. and DX locations, in both single-operator and multi-operator categories.
 He has competed in the World Radiosport Team championship and had a noteworthy win in the September 2009 NA CW Sprint contest with a Golden Log (zero errors in 352 QSOs).
 Ralph is a Certified Public Accountant and is retired from the oil industry.
 He is now living in the Texas Hill Country west of Austin.

 Tom Lee, K8AZ, Secretary, Founding Director.
-Tom is an active contester, operating from his home station, located in the state of Ohio.
+Tom is an active contester, operating from his home station, located in Ohio.
 He has won regional and national single-operator, multi-single and multi-two categories in the major DX contests, overcoming what some consider a significant geographical disadvantage.
 He maintains a competitive multi-operator station and has hosted and mentored many of the contesters in the Midwest region.
-Tom is a founder and past President of the North Coast Contesters, is a member of the ARRL A-1 Operators Club and has been a Referee at the World Radiosport Team Championship.
+Tom is a founder and past President of the North Coast Contesters, is a member of the ARRL A-1 Operators Club, and has been a Referee at the World Radiosport Team Championship.
 When he is not on the radio or maintaining his station, Tom is a litigation partner and Assistant General Counsel of a large Midwest law firm.

 John Dorr, K1AR, Founding Director.

 John has been licensed since 1969.
-For over 20 years, he has served as Contest Editor for CQ Magazine, and has been a member of the CQWW Contest Committee, including his current role as the contest’s director.
+For over 20 years, he served as Contest Editor for CQ magazine and has been a member of the CQWW Contest Committee, including his current role as the contest’s director.
 An active contest operator, John has won most of the major contests, including a dynasty-like streak in the CQWW DX Contest.
 He is a member of the ARRL A-1 Operators Club, First-Class CW Operators Club (FOC), a Director of Contest University, and was a competitor in four WRTC events.
 John is also a member of the CQ Contest Hall of Fame.
 John retired in 2017 after concluding a successful 40-year career serving in a variety of high-technology sales and marketing management positions.

-Bob Cox, K3EST, Founding Director.Bob was the Director of the CQ World Wide DX contest for over 34 years.
-He retired from the CQ WW DX contest directorship in 2012.
-He is an accomplished operator having won many single operator awards.
-He has been a member of numerous multi-operator teams including W3AU, K2GL, K3LR, KC1XX, W3LPL, PJ4B, N6RO, and many others.
-He is a member of the CQ Contest Hall of Fame, and serves as Director of the Contest Hall of Fame Selection Committee.
+Bob Cox, K3EST, Founding Director.
+Bob was the Director of the CQ World Wide DX contest for over 34 years, retiring from that role in 2012.
+He is an accomplished operator, having won many single operator awards.
+He has been a member of numerous multi-operator teams, including W3AU, K2GL, K3LR, KC1XX, W3LPL, PJ4B, N6RO, and many others.
+He is a member of the CQ Contest Hall of Fame and serves as Director of the Contest Hall of Fame Selection Committee.
 Dr. Cox, a neurophysiologist, is retired from a position in the medical industry.

 Randy Thompson, K5ZD, Director.
-Randy has been an active contest operator and contributor to the sport since 1973.
-He has multiple contest records and wins including 11 USA single-operator victories in CQWW.
+Randy has been an active contest operator and contributor to the sport since entering ham radio in 1973 at age 13.
+He has multiple contest records and wins, including 12 USA single-operator victories in CQWW.
 He has served three times as editor and publisher of the National Contest Journal.
-Randy competed in five WRTC events and was Vice President of the WRTC 2014 organizing committee.
-He is the Director of the popular CQ WW Contest and a member of the CQ Contest Hall of Fame.
-When not on the air or checking logs he is in IoT product planning for a leading technology company.
+Randy has competed in six WRTC events, served as Vice President of the WRTC 2014 Boston organising committee, and was Chief of the Judging Committee for WRTC 2018 in Germany.
+He was the Director of the CQ WPX and CQ WW Contests from 2008 to 2016 and is a member of the CQ Contest Hall of Fame.
+When not on the air, he is in professional services for IoT and industrial automation.

 Teri Grizer, K8MNJ, Executive Administrator.
 Teri was first licensed in 2013 as KD8TYW but immediately obtained her vanity call of K8MNJ.
-Teri upgraded to general and extra in 2015, and became a VE in 2018.
-She works with Hamfests and DXpeditions as well as being the Special Projects and Promotions Coordinator for DX Engineering.
+Teri upgraded to general and extra in 2015 and became a VE in 2018.
+She works with Hamfests and DXpeditions, as well as being the Special Projects and Promotions Coordinator for DX Engineering.
 Teri has been the Executive Administrator for Contest University, Contest Dinner, and Top Band Dinner since 2014.
 She is also a member of the ARRL.

 WWROF Advisory Committee: